 The churchyard around the church building is closed for burials and is maintained by the District Council.
 The costs of this are factored into the Council Tax precept.

 The open churchyard on the opposite side of the road is maintained by the Parochial Church Council (PCC) and the costs of this are borne by the PCC.
-Because this is a provision for the whole parish (not just churchgoers), the Parish Council sometimes gives a grant towards the maintenance cost, but the PCC’s expenditure on the regular grass-cutting and hedge-trimming is significantly higher than this.
+Because this is a provision for the whole parish (not just churchgoers), the Parish Council has agreed to give a grant towards the maintenance cost, but the PCC’s expenditure on the regular grass-cutting and hedge-trimming is significantly higher than this.
 We have established a restricted fund to receive donations towards this expense (money given to this fund cannot be spent on anything else).
 If you like to see the churchyard well-maintained and would like to make a regular or one-off donation to the fund, please visit this page or contact our treasurer, here.
 All donations are gratefully received.